mpbraendli/cats-radio-node/README.md

 The `fake-radio` binary can be used to inject frames for that, and decodes those sent by cats-radio-node.

 Build with `cargo build --bin fake-radio`

+## Remarks

+Careful when installing Rust on a Raspberry Pi with a 64-bit kernel running a 32-bit userland: `rustup` will want to install the aarch64 toolchain, but that one doesn't work!

+If that happens, be sure to select the `stable-arm-unknown-linux-gnueabihf` toolchain, and set it as default using `rustup default`.